walles/catiplicator/README.md

   user has typed the correct answer
 * Pause a bit after each completed answer to give the user time to understand whether they passed or failed
+* Add applause sound to level-finished screen.
+One for 10/10, another one for 9/10 or less